adimian/kova/kova-docs/docs/user-guide.md

 ## Running a client

 !!! important
-    There must be an applicative server listening to the same queue in order to process the mesages send by the clients
+    There must be an applicative server listening to the same queue in order to process the messages send by the clients.

 ```bash
 $ python client.py -s <nats-server> [--creds <credential_file.creds>]